rehierl/node-tree-outliner/about-sequences.md

 end
 ```

 The `visitPreOrder()` operation marks the beginning of processing a node.
-It
+It can
-therefore can be seen to represent a node's enter event.
-As such it can be used
+therefore be seen to represent a node's enter event.
+As such it, can be used to
-to end preceeding outer sections and to create new inner sections.
+end preceeding outer sections and to create new inner sections.

 **FTL, DFS, Post-order tree traversal**